hmcts/terraform-module-common-tags/README.md

 ### `expiresAfter`

-In the Sandbox environment resources must be tagged with an end date on when they are needed till.
+In the Sandbox environment resources must be tagged with an end date after which they are no longer needed.
+They will then be automatically deleted after this date.

 By default a tag will be added as `now() + 30 days`.

 You can customise this by setting an explicit date: